meavi05/RockPaperScissors/README.md

 The program plays this game between the computer and a real player.
 You can play the game as many times as you like before exiting.

-##SetUp
+<h2>SetUp</h2>
-Checkout the code using git@github.com:meavi05/RockPaperScissors.git and convert to Java faceted form.
+Checkout the code using link git@github.com:meavi05/RockPaperScissors.git and convert to Java faceted form.
 Then run RockPaperScissorsGame.java as java application having main function.